-Following completion of this project the model has since been developed to take account of multi-morbidity - the model is currently being developed to take account of the joint effect of several risk factors on disease incidence and mortality.
-Future work should include further expanding the scope of the model to take account of technological and economic changes and their potential effects, and also to model the clustering of risk factors and diseases in the same individuals.
+At present the model does not take account of multi-morbidity and the joint effect of several risk factors on disease incidence and mortality.
+Future work should include expanding the scope of the model to take account of technological and economic changes and their potential effects, and also to model the clustering of risk factors and diseases in the same individuals.